runmat-org/runmat/docs/DESIGN_PHILOSOPHY.md

 A clear, minimal core.
 A fast, pragmatic runtime.
 An open extension model.

 RunMat is not a reimplementation of MATLAB-in-full.
 It is a modern runtime that runs MATLAB code very fast, is pleasant to reason about, and is easy to extend in both the Rust and MATLAB languages.
-We keep the core small and uncompromisingly high-quality; everything else is a package.

 This document explains the “why” and the “how” of that design.

 ## TL;DR

-- Full language: the core implements the MATLAB grammar and semantics, not a small subset.
+- Full MATLAB language support: the core implements the MATLAB grammar and semantics, not a small subset.
-- Full built-ins: the core aims to ship the complete base MATLAB built-in set, with clear docs and tests.
+- Core set of built-ins: RunMat includes a core set of MATLAB built-ins, with clear docs and tests.
 - Tiered CPU execution: Ignition interpreter for fast startup, Turbine JIT for hot code.
-- GPU-first math: a Fusion engine that turns MATLAB-style code into fast GPU workloads when shapes and patterns fit.
+- GPU-first math: a GPU layer and a Fusion engine that turns MATLAB-style code into fast GPU workloads when shapes and patterns fit.
 - Small, portable runtime: single static binary, fast startup, modern CLI, and Jupyter kernel support.
 - Toolboxes on top: signal, stats, image, optimization, and other domains sit above the core as libraries and packages.

-## Historical precedents that work

-- The UNIX philosophy: keep the core small, compose through well-defined interfaces.
-- Linux kernel + modules: a tight core with a massive extension surface.
-- LLVM: a small, carefully specified IR and powerful back-ends hosting a universe of front-ends.
-- Node.js + npm, Rust + crates.io, Python + PyPI, Julia + Pkg: a tiny “waist” with a thriving package ecosystem.
-- HotSpot (JVM) / V8 (JS): tiered execution (interpreter feeding an optimizing JIT) as the pragmatic choice for fast dynamic languages.

-RunMat stands on the shoulders of these patterns.

 ## The minimal core